seeseekey/picoboy-color-project-template/README.md

-# Project template for Picoboy
+# Project template for Picoboy Color

-This template is intended as a starting point for developing your own firmware based on the Picoboy.
+This template is intended as a starting point for developing your own firmware based on the Picoboy Color.
 It's based on [ rp2040-project-template](https://github.com/rp-rs/rp2040-project-template).

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.